 Taxable income is calculated as total revenue less total expenses and applicable deductions and exemptions that are allowed in that tax year.

-Leasing incentive offered by a landlord in order to entice tenants to lease space.
+Tenant improvement allowance is a leasing incentive offered by a landlord in order to entice tenants to lease space.
 The tenant improvement allowance is the dollar amount, typically

-The customized alterations a building owner makes to rental space as part of a lease agreement, in order to configure the space for the needs of that
+Tenant improvements are the customized alterations a building owner makes to rental space as part of a lease agreement, in order to configure the space for the needs of that

 The individual or company that packages and markets Tenant-In-Common (TIC) properties.
 The sponsor is in charge of a variety of different

-A type of shared ownership of property, where each owner owns a share of the property.
+Tenants-In-Common is a type of shared ownership of property, where each owner owns a share of the property.
 Unlike in a joint tenancy, these shares can be of unequal size,

-The concept that money available at the present time is worth more than the same amount in the future due to its potential earning capacity.
+Time value of money is the concept that money available at the present time is worth more than the same amount in the future due to its potential earning capacity.

-Company that examines and insures title claims for real estate purposes.
+Title company is a company that examines and insures title claims for real estate purposes.
 The title company verifies legal title to a property through a review of

 Insurance that protects the holder from financial loss resulting from defects in title to real estate.
 The most prominent form of title insurance is lender’s title insurance, which usually must be obtained to secure a mortgage, however owner’s title insurance does exist as well.
 Whereas lender’s insurance is usually paid for by the buyer, owner’s title insurance is paid for by seller.The purpose of title insurance is to protect both real estate owners and lenders against potential damage or loss due to defects in title.
 These defects include claims of ownership by another party, fraud of title documents, unidentified